 Now, coming to the second thing.

-You might find it difficult to use your laptop’s (If you are using a laptop) touchpad/trackpad when you are using the GMAT online whiteboard.
+You might find it difficult to use the whiteboard if you are using your laptop’s (If you are using a laptop) touchpad/trackpad.

 We suggest that you make use of an external mouse to avoid any last-minute trouble.

-And of course, you can use your keyboard to type the text on the GMAT online whiteboard.
+And of course, you can use your keyboard to type the text on the board.

 Want to know about the challenges you might face while attempting each section on the GMAT online exam.
 Watch the video below: